 5. Publicity of hidden treasures:

 Everyone is well aware of Pokhara and its beauty.
 Same can be said in the case of ABC (Annapurna Base Camp) or Everest base camp (EBC).
 But there are many other heavenly places in Nepal such as unexplored trek route, new river for rafting, a new place for paragliding and so forth.
 These hidden treasures can be exposed to the world only through the publicity which is best done by Tourism.
 Once known as a Hermit nation, Nepal was not open for anyone.
 Today, millions of tourists enjoy the beautiful landscapes, birds, and animals.
-So, only the tourism industry can unlock the hidden potentials.
+So, only the tourism industry can unlock the hidden potentials such as honeymoon in Nepal.

 6. Preservation of Cultural heritages: